j3soon/whisper-to-input/README.md

 ## FAQ and Known Issues

 - Sometimes the keyboard will silently fail, please see issue [#17](https://github.com/j3soon/whisper-to-input/issues/17) for further information.
+- Taiwanese (or Hokkien) transcription seems to work quiet well, although [not declared officially](https://github.com/openai/whisper) (thanks [@ijsun](https://github.com/ijsun) for discovering this).
+To support Taiwanese transcription, do not set the `Language Code` in the settings page.

 Please [open an issue](https://github.com/j3soon/whisper-to-input/issues) if you have any questions.